When can Revenue seize goods?

 The forfeiture provisions will also apply on the intra-Community acquisition of new means of transport if you:

 - are not entitled to reclaim the VAT payable on the acquisition of those goods

 - fail to account for VAT on those goods.

 What happens if Revenue seize my goods?

-When your goods are seized, Revenue is required to make a determination, within a period of two months, as to whether those goods are liable to forfeiture or are to be released.
+When your goods are seized, Revenue is required to make a determination, within a period of two months.
+This is to establish as to whether or not those goods are liable to forfeiture or are to be released.